In most states, there is a difference between manslaughter and murder.

 First Degree Murder

 Murder in the first degree is the most severe homicide offense.
-Under Minnesota law, an individual who causes the death of another with premeditation and intent to kill is guilty of first-degree murder.
+First-degree murder involves the intentional killing of a person with willful, deliberate planning.
+The two types are premeditated intent to kill and felony murder.

 The main difference between first-degree murder and second-degree murder is the element of premeditation, also known as forethought or planning.